 Oversight Committee (OC) members represent the voices of all conference attendees—and fellow students, more broadly—from their state.
 Elected at state caucuses during MBLGTACC weekend, these representatives' terms take effect following the conclusion of the conference in which they were elected.
 While only currently-seated members are eligible to vote on items during OC meetings, representatives-elect (those elected that same year) are expected to attend OC meetings and contribute to group discussions.

 States represented by the OC are Indiana, Illinois, Iowa, Kansas, Kentucky, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin.
-Until 2015, body was historically chaired by the leadership of the hosting campus planning team for that year's conference.
+Until 2015, the body was historically led by the hosting campus' planning team chair(s).
 This model was later adjusted based on approval to move forward with founding what would eventually become the Midwest Institute for Sexuality and Gender Diversity.
 Since then, correspondence and facilitation of the OC has been redesignated as an Institute responsibility.